 To help fund our great content, this post may contain affiliate links.
 We may earn money or products from the companies mentioned in this post at no additional cost to you.

-Note: If you love what you do for work and intend to search for a new job before your severance runs out, this article probably isn’t for you.
+Note: If you love what you do for work and intend to search for a new job after you’ve been laid off before your severance runs out, this article probably isn’t for you.
 But I do have a nifty Layoff Planning Checklist in my resource library to help you get organized to get back into the workforce.
 The access form to the library is at the bottom of this page.

 But here’s my take …